WGVU-TV: Expansion to Kalamazoo and new studios in Grand Rapids

-From before channel 35 signed on, there were questions about whether the facility would adequately serve Kalamazoo.
-Pre-launch coverage maps showed the station's secondary signal contour bisecting the city, Two months before the launch of WGVC-TV, Kalamazoo lost the other public TV service it received as a result of the end of the share-time arrangement between Michigan State University's WMSB and commercial station WILX-TV.
-The replacement for WMSB was WKAR-TV (channel 23), whose transmitter was relocated further east and no longer covered Kalamazoo.
-In 1981, several groups applied for channel 52 in Kalamazoo as a low-power TV station; among them was the Fetzer Broadcasting Company, owner of WKZO radio and television, which proposed to offer it to Western Michigan University.
-Grand Valley State College also proposed a low-power station, to rebroadcast WGVC-TV; Kalamazoo residents had approached the station as early as 1976 with a request to extend its signal.
-In February 1983, Grand Valley State College applied instead for a full-power channel 52 facility for the same purpose.
-WGVK began broadcasting October 1, 1984.
+From before channel 35 signed on, there were questions its footprint would penetrate far enough to adequately serve Kalamazoo, the second-largest city in the vast West Michigan market.
+Pre-launch coverage maps showed the station's secondary signal contour bisecting the city, though station officials suggested it would reach further south.
+Previously, Kalamazoo had received educational and PBS programming over the air from Michigan State's WMSB, while Detroit's WTVS and Chicago's WTTW were available on cable.
+However, in 1972, two months before the launch of WGVC-TV, Michigan State ended the 14-year share-time arrangement between WMSB and Lansing NBC affiliate WILX-TV on channel 10.
+WMSB's replacement, WKAR-TV, moved to UHF channel 23 from a transmitter located too far east to cover Kalamazoo.
+Even though the 1974 power increase added all of Kalamazoo to WGVC-TV's footprint, the channel 35 signal became increasingly marginal south of Plainwell, 10 mi north of Kalamazoo.

-The Meijer Public Broadcast Center is part of the Robert C. Pew Grand Rapids campus and was completed in 1988.
+In 1981, several groups applied to operate channel 52 in Kalamazoo as a low-power TV station; among them was the Fetzer Broadcasting Company, owner of WKZO radio and television, which proposed to offer it to Western Michigan University.
+Grand Valley State College also proposed a low-power repeater of WGVC-TV.
+As early as 1976, Kalamazoo residents had approached Friends of Channel 35, WGVC-TV's support organization, with a request to extend the channel 35 signal.
+In February 1983, Grand Valley State College applied instead for a full-power satellite of WGVC-TV on channel 52.
+WGVK began broadcasting October 1, 1984, adding 50,000 viewers to WGVC-TV's footprint who had previously needed cable to watch PBS programming.
+Grand Valley would have brought channel 52 online sooner, but station officials were reluctant to do so in the middle of channel 35's pledge drive.
+Station manager George Lott told The Kalamazoo Gazette that it would have been "too crass to turn the switch on and then ask for money".